annaesvensson/yellow-emoji/README.md

 ## Acknowledgments

 This extension includes [Twemoji 13.0.0](https://github.com/twitter/twemoji) by Twitter.
-Thanks for the beautiful images.
+Thank you for the beautiful emoji.

 ## Installation